MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands.md

 ms.custom: 19H1
 ---

-# Host a standard UWP control in a WPF app using XAML Islands
+# Host a standard WinRT XAML control in a WPF app using XAML Islands

-This article demonstrates two ways to host a standard UWP control (that is, a first-party UWP control provided by the Windows SDK) in a WPF app by using [XAML Islands](xaml-islands.md):
+This article demonstrates two ways to host a standard WinRT XAML control (that is, a first-party WinRT XAML control provided by the Windows SDK) in a WPF app by using [XAML Islands](xaml-islands.md):

 * It shows how to host a UWP [InkCanvas](/uwp/api/Windows.UI.Xaml.Controls.InkCanvas) and [InkToolbar](/uwp/api/windows.ui.xaml.controls.inktoolbar) controls by using [wrapped controls](xaml-islands.md#wrapped-controls) in the Windows Community Toolkit.
-These controls wrap the interface and functionality of a small set of useful UWP controls.
+These controls wrap the interface and functionality of a small set of useful WinRT XAML controls.
 You can add them directly to the design surface of your WPF or Windows Forms project and then use them like any other WPF or Windows Forms control in the designer.

 * It also shows how to host a UWP [CalendarView](/uwp/api/Windows.UI.Xaml.Controls.CalendarView) control by using the [WindowsXamlHost](/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) control in the Windows Community Toolkit.
-Because only a small set of UWP controls are available as wrapped controls, you can use [WindowsXamlHost](/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) to host any other standard UWP control.
+Because only a small set of WinRT XAML controls are available as wrapped controls, you can use [WindowsXamlHost](/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) to host any other standard WinRT XAML control.

-Although this article demonstrates how to host UWP controls in a WPF app, the process is similar for a Windows Forms app.
+Although this article demonstrates how to host WinRT XAML controls in a WPF app, the process is similar for a Windows Forms app.

 ## Required components

-To host a UWP control in a WPF (or Windows Forms) app, you'll need the following components in your solution.
+To host a WinRT XAML control in a WPF (or Windows Forms) app, you'll need the following components in your solution.
 This article provides instructions for creating each of these components.

 * **The project and source code for your app**.
-Using the [WindowsXamlHost](/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) control to host standard first-party UWP controls is supported in apps that target the .NET Framework or .NET Core 3.1.
+Using the [WindowsXamlHost](/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) control to host WinRT XAML controls is supported in apps that target .NET Core 3.x.

 * **A UWP app project that defines a root Application class that derives from XamlApplication**.
 Your WPF or Windows Forms project must have access to an instance of the [Microsoft.Toolkit.Win32.UI.XamlHost.XamlApplication](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/tree/master/Microsoft.Toolkit.Win32.UI.XamlApplication) class provided by the Windows Community Toolkit so that it can discover and load custom UWP XAML controls.
 The recommended way to do this is to define this object in a separate UWP app project that is part of the solution for your WPF or Windows Forms app.

     > [!NOTE]
-    > Although the `XamlApplication` object isn't required for hosting a first-party UWP control, your app needs this object to support the full range of XAML Island scenarios, including hosting custom UWP controls.
+    > Although the `XamlApplication` object isn't required for hosting a first-party WinRT XAML control, your app needs this object to support the full range of XAML Island scenarios, including hosting custom WinRT XAML controls.
 Therefore, we recommend that you always define a `XamlApplication` object in any solution in which you are using XAML Islands.

     > [!NOTE]
     > Your solution can contain only one project that defines a `XamlApplication` object.
-All custom UWP controls in your app share the same `XamlApplication` object.
-The project that defines the `XamlApplication` object must include references to all other UWP libraries and projects that are used to host UWP controls on the XAML Island.
+The project that defines the `XamlApplication` object must include references to all other libraries and projects that are used to host WinRT XAML controls on the XAML Island.

 ## Create a WPF project

 Before getting started, follow these instructions to create a WPF project and configure it to host XAML Islands.
 If you have an existing WPF project, you can adapt these steps and code examples for your project.

-1. In Visual Studio 2019, create a new **WPF App (.NET Framework)** or **WPF App (.NET Core)** project.
-If you want to create a **WPF App (.NET Core)** project, you must first install the latest version of the [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet/current).
+1. In Visual Studio 2019, create a new **WPF App (.NET Core)** project.
+You must first install the latest version of the [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet/current) if you haven't done so already.

 2. Make sure [package references](/nuget/consume-packages/package-references-in-project-files) are enabled: